n8mob/n8mob.github.io/_posts/2022-08-11-PlansVsReality.md

 > I'm going to make a design of what I want!

 > Oh, turns out that what I want is (at best) difficult to implement.
-(And at worst it is incopatible due to some technicality.)
+(And at worst it is incompatible due to some technicality.)